ibm-cloud-docs/dns/ro-migration.md

 # Migrating from IBM ResellOne to Tucows
 {: #resellone-migration}

+In the period between 2 November 2021 - 10 November 2021, for the purpose of migration, your domains will be in a frozen state.
+No transfer, renewal, or other actions can happen during this period.
+If any of your domains are about to expire, complete renewal actions immediately (before the 1 November 2021 deadline).
+{: important}

-Depending on how many domains you are managing, Tucows and IBM Cloud will automatically migrate your domains and reseller accounts over to Tucows’ retail domain platform, [Hover](https://hover.com/){: external} or the [OpenSRS](https://manage.opensrs.com/){: external} reseller platform.
+On *8 November 2021*, depending on how many domains you are managing, Tucows and IBM Cloud will automatically migrate your domains and reseller account(s) over to Tucows’ retail domain platform, [Hover](https://hover.com/){: external} or the [OpenSRS](https://manage.opensrs.com/){: external} reseller platform.

 Before checking out the migration options, read [Common FAQs](/docs/dns?topic=dns-resellone-migration#resellone-common-faq).